textileio/community/docs/tutorials/hub/user-login-endpoint.md

 ### Environment variables

-We'll use a `.env` file in the root of our project repo where you'll add your Hub API key and secret.
+We use a `.env` file in the root of our project repo.
+The values in the file will be pulled into the app each time it's run.
+This is where you'll add your Hub API key and secret.

+!!!danger
     The `.env` file should be added to your `.gitignore` so that your key and secret are never shared.

 Contents of `.env`.